Rudra-cs/Angular-course/README.md

 - HTML forms, input, label, radiobuttons, checkboxes, select, options, textarea
 - &nbsp for giving space in the input tag
 - Completed the assignment which was to create 2 webpages i.e. registration and login

+### Day 3 (18/05/2021) :

+- More about CSS external styling, external fonts from website like Google Fonts, favicons
+- HTML div properties like float, clear
+- CSS Media Queries
+- CSS Framework Bootstrap introduction, container, breakpoints, row, col
+- Bootstrap Components like Forms, Navbar
+- Completed the assignment which was to make registration and login form using Bootstrap Framework.

+### Day 4 (19/05/2021) :

+-